FRENSIE/FRENSIE/README.md

 * `*/5 * * * * abs-path-to-ci-build-dir/frensie-run-ci.sh`

 The second line can be omitted if the client will only do nightly builds.
 Note that the first line tells cron to run the nightly script every day at 1:00 AM.
 The second line tells cron to run the ci script every 5 minutes (if no changes to the master branch have occurred nothing happens).

-## Feedback
-If any issues are encountered during the build process please direct your questions to [Alex Robinson](https://github.com/aprobinson), [Eli Moll](https://github.com/ecmoll) or [Luke Kersting](https://github.com/lkersting).